 News Long Island man charged with abandoning 3-year-old daughter at Harlem Subway restaurant Police are searching for the family of Natalie, 3, who was abandoned Saturday night in a Subway restaurant.
 Photo Credit: NYPD By ALISON FOX @AlisonFox Updated July 12, 2015 3:22 PM Print Share fbShare Tweet Email A Long Island man was charged Sunday with leaving his 3-year-old daughter inside a Harlem Subway restaurant after he apparently got so drunk he forgot the toddler was with him, police said.
 The girl, Natalie, was left inside the Saint Nicholas Avenue restaurant, near 124th Street, at about 11:20 p.m. on Saturday.
 Her father, 34-year-old Stanley Fredrique, bought her a sandwich and then walked out.
 A worker at the sandwich shop noticed the girl alone and walked her over to the 26th Precinct a few blocks away.
 Fredrique, who lives in Elmont, was charged with abandonment of a child, acting in a manner injurious to a child under 17 years old, and second-degree reckless endangerment, police said.
 Fredrique appeared to have been drunk when he left his daughter, according to police.
 He allegedly didn't realize that Natalie, wearing a colorful outfit of a light green dress with white polka dots, pink pants and blue sneakers, was not with him.
 Fredrique was awaiting arraignment Sunday and could not be reached for comment.
 Natalie was taken to Mount Sinai St. Luke's Hospital where she was treated and released into the custody of the city's Administration for Children's Services.
 By ALISON FOX @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.